supervisorphp/supervisor/README.md

 You will also have to make sure that you always call the functions with correct parameters. `Zend` connector will trigger an error when incorrect parameters are passed.
 See [this](https://github.com/zendframework/zf2/issues/6455) issue for details.
 (Probably this won't change in near future based on my inspections of the code.)
 Other connectors will throw a `Fault` exception.

+Please note that Supervisor tests currently fail on PHP 7.0 and HHVM using Supervisor 3.0.

 ## Testing